tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 - Technical interview tips
 - Confidence building in the tech industry

-# Focus more on mentorship and career enhancement, instead of on the "learn to code" aspect of the process
+This section should be the main focus of the content creation through the website, Facebook page and other on and offline areas.
+Refer new women to the intro courses and then allow them to build on their experience through career enrichment topics.

-Create a mentor program for new programmers
+__Create a mentor program for new programmers__
 - App creation workshop
 - Volunteer opportunities
-- Grace Hopper program
+- Build off of the Grace Hopper program
-- Internship/
--
+- Internship/apprentice training opportunities

+---

-## Implementation Timeline
+## Implementation

 # Ongoing site content plan:
-- Create an editorial calendar for the Blog and social media profiles
+- __Create an editorial calendar__ for the Blog and social media profiles
+  - An editorial calendar schedules out future blog posts or blog post themes in order to plan ahead and keep the information posting on a consistent basis
+  - Decide on a posting schedule (daily, bi-weekly, weekly)
   - Focus on keyword ideas from the list above
     Example:
       - Monday: Monday motivation (women in tech career spotlight)
       - Wednesday: Programming basics (coding language tips and tricks)
       - Friday: Live Q&A session (live Facebook chat with mentors to answer career or coding related questions)
+  - Ask for contributors from our community in order to lessen the burden of consistantly creating new content
+    - Create a submission form to get posts from the community and then vet them before posting them to the site
+    - Create a blog series that showcases different women and they're progress in the tech field
+      - Just getting started women
+      - Professional women
+      - Job seeking women

 # Career Enhancement program